decipher2k/AdblockService/README.md

 In this case, you will have to disable DNS redirection for those programs.<br>
 Please note that this can lead to DNS leaks when using VPNs.<br>

-Due to the fact that most pages are hosting ads on their own servers, and are only forwarding clicks, an aditional browser based adblocker is adviced.
+Due to the fact that most pages are hosting ads on their own servers nowadays, and are only forwarding clicks, an aditional browser based adblocker is adviced.
 <br>
 ![grafik](https://user-images.githubusercontent.com/18600621/169657619-3a89de38-59e8-4c6a-a93b-189007eb58f3.png)
 <br>